 The breakthrough came from an article about the early life of Saint Dominic.
 In 1205 prior Dominic de Guzman went to Rome seeking permission to travel to the steppes beyond the Black Sea to preach the Gospel to the nomadic tribes that roamed those wild, faraway lands.
 But the pope refused, deciding the young cleric’s powers of oratory were needed much closer to home.
 In the Languedoc region of southern France to be precise, where, despite all efforts to counter it, a foul heresy was sweeping through the land.
 I nearly jumped out of my seat when I saw the name of the heresy’s adherents: Cathars.*

 So that was what Boom meant by ‘Caths’!
 This discovery re-energised me, which was fortunate, for I soon saw I would be needing all the energy I could muster to get to the bottom of a subject that was fraught with difficulties and no little mystery.
 Much of the history of Catharism still remained obscure: even the meaning of the word ‘Cathar’ was disputed.
 The majority of scholars believed it had been derived from katharoi, the Greek word for ‘pure’.
 However a significant number begged to differ, pointing out that there was no record of the Cathars ever using the term to describe themselves.
 That being the case they argued, would the Catholic Church, who did use it, have described a group they vehemently despised as ‘the Pure Ones’?
-I found myself quite swayed by this line of argument, though I stopped short of siding with the twelfth century theologian Alain of Lille, who believed the word was derived from the heretics’ practice of kissing the posterior of Satan, who used to appear to them in the form of a cat.
+I found myself quite swayed by this line of argument, though I stopped short of siding with the twelfth century theologian Alain of Lille, who believed the word was derived from the heretics’ practice of kissing a certain part of Satan’s anatomy, who used to appear to them in the form of a cat.

 One thing about Catharism that was beyond dispute was that by the beginning of the thirteenth century it had become so widespread in northern Italy and southern France as to represent a real challenge to the Church of Rome.
 Indeed things had come to such a pass in the Languedoc that it looked as if the region might soon be lost to the heretics altogether.
 And so, on 10 March 1208 in an act that demonstrated the extreme gravity of the situation, His Holiness Pope Innocent III issued a solemn call to arms, demanding that all God-fearing Christians descend on the Languedoc and rid the land of heresy once and for all.
-Although the pope described the Cathars as being “even more evil than the Saracens” I still found it hard to believe anyone how would have been persuaded to participate in what was in effect a holy war against fellow Christians.
+Although the pope described the Cathars as being “even more evil than the Saracens” I still found it hard to believe how anyone would have been persuaded to participate in what was in effect a holy war against fellow Christians.
 But of course I was being naïve.
 Armed conflict, on the flimsiest of pretexts, was part of the day-to-day fabric of feudal society and besides, the pope offered any would-be crusaders a number of powerful incentives.
 Firstly they would be granted, like those fighting for the Cross in the Holy Land, full remission of sins.
 And we should not underestimate what this must have meant to people who believed what they did in this life would determine where they would be spending the rest of eternity in the next.
 A crusade was also an opportunity to achieve fame and fortune.
 The prestige associated with vanquishing the enemies of Christ almost goes without saying, but there were real material benefits to be had as well, since Innocent had declared all property confiscated from the heretics (and, more importantly, their wealthy land-owning sympathisers) was to be divided amongst the crusaders.
 Furthermore it seems as if the Albigensian Crusade, as it came to be known, was seen as a convenient ‘get-out clause’ for those who had pledged to fight in the Holy Land but were now having cold feet.
 Now they could fulfil their obligations without ever having to leave Europe’s shores.
 Whatever the reasons, the pope had little difficulty in recruiting enough knights and men-at-arms for his purpose, with the bulk of the force being drawn from northern France.
 The crusade was launched in the summer of 1209 and raged for the next twenty years, claiming tens if not hundreds of thousands of lives.

 It was not difficult to see why the Church hated and feared the Cathars so much: the differences between the two were profound and completely irreconcilable.
 The Cathars rejected outright a great deal of what we would consider to be the very foundations of Christian belief.
 They did not believe, for example, in the virgin birth, or Christ’s crucifixion and resurrection.
 They did not even accept the story of Creation as laid out in the Book of Genesis, arguing instead that the universe and all living things had not been created by God at all, but by Satan.
 How could this world of ours, they asked, so steeped in misery and sin, be the work of a God that was perfect in every way and capable only of good?
 This rather pessimistic worldview may be termed ‘dualist’ in the sense it stemmed from an ancient belief in a universe governed by two co-equal and opposite divinities, one wholly good, the other wholly evil.
 The good God, whom the Cathars identified as the God of the New Testament, ruled a purely spiritual realm and could have no contact with the physical world, the dominion of the Evil One or Demiurge.
-Dualism was the founding principle of some of the great eastern religions and it seemed strange to find it cropping up in a medieval Christian heresy in the heart of Europe.
+Dualism had been the founding principle of a number of ancient eastern religions and it seemed strange to find it cropping up in a medieval Christian heresy in the heart of Europe.
 But as I read on I was to discover that Christianity had had a strong connection with dualism from its very early days.

-The Bible tells us that the Apostles and their successors went forth into the world to spread the word of the Lord and that many of those who came to hear them were so deeply moved they immediately opened their hearts to receive Christ’s message.
+The Bible tells us that the Apostles and their successors went forth into the world to spread the word of the Lord and that many of those who came to hear them were so deeply moved they immediately opened their hearts to receive His message.
 But things, it appeared, were not quite that simple.
 Whilst some undoubtedly did embrace their new faith without reservation, others preferred to hedge their bets.
 These more cautious converts did not reject their former beliefs, opting instead to overlay them with those aspects of Christianity they found to their liking.
 This pragmatic ‘mix and match’ approach to religion may seem strange to the modern mind, but two thousand years ago was quite the norm.
 The Roman Empire, with all its different peoples, cultures, traditions and faiths was home to a multitude of gods, demi-gods, spirits and demons, happily co-existing side by side.
 It was considered prudent to put your faith in whichever combination of deities was most likely to secure you a happy and prosperous existence.
 Ethical and theological considerations were, for most people, of very minor importance.

 Such attitudes meant that Christian ideas intermingled quite freely with those of other belief systems, with the result being that by the beginning of the second century the Roman world was dotted with all manner of more or less Christian sects, each convinced that theirs was the true interpretation of Christ’s message.
 Many such groups were labelled ‘Gnostic’ because although they might differ in other ways, all believed that salvation was only possible through the mediation of gnosis, a revelatory knowledge of the divine secrets.
 Interestingly these Gnostic groups were, like the Cathars, strongly dualist in their outlook.
 However Gnosticism, along with other non-standard versions of Christianity, had been completely stamped out by the fourth or fifth century and I could not see how there could be a direct link between such groups and the Cathars.
 But then if there was no link, where did Catharism come from?
 Finding the answer to that particular question did not prove to be anywhere near as difficult as I expected.
 And it was to lead me straight to the next two pieces of Boom’s puzzle.